I Want One of Those

 I Want One of Those (also referred to as IWOOT) is an online retailer of gadgets, toys, clothing and homeware.
 It was acquired by THG plc from Findel Group in 2010.
+In July 2023, THG confirmed the sale of its OnDemand division to its existing leadership team, with financial backing from investment firm Gordon Brothers.

 History

 The company was founded in January 2000 by Tim Booth, Angus Clacher and Mike Morrison with an initial investment of £15,000.